How to Configure Logging in Your Watt Application

 })

-The next service has a custom formatter that adds the service property to the logs, note the service level is different in the services.
+The next application has a custom formatter that adds the application property to the logs, note the application level is different in the applications.

 {